kashifshafat1/myProject/README.md

 Example code taken from the book [Agile Web Development With Rails 4](https://pragprog.com/book/rails4/agile-web-development-with-rails-4) by Ruby, Tomas and Hansson.

+As I progressed thorugh this tutorial I updated each chapter results when successful.

 ## Installation

     $ git clone https://github.com/kgish/agile-web-development-with-rails-4.git book-rails4